Media Tab#

 You can browse the media using the default gallery view.

-You can sort the media by name or by creation date using the Sort sort icon icon.
+You can sort the media by name or by creation date using the Sort icon.

 You can also search for media items of your interest.
-Click the Search search icon icon, type the file name, and hit Enter.
+Click the Search icon, type the file name, and hit Enter.

 Delete Media#

-You can select and delete the media items using the Trash Bin trash bin icon icon.
+You can select and delete the media items using the Trash Bin icon.
 Make sure you know what you are doing - there is no undo option for deleting media.

 Export Media#